 If kittens are not receiving enough food, they can develop low blood sugar, which appears as severe depression, muscle twitching, and convulsions.
 Kittens have no reserves of energy and deteriorate quickly, so seek veterinary help urgently if they are not feeding.
-Sugary solutions placed on the tongue may help in an emergency, but the underlying problems need to be corrected if your kitten is going to survive.
+Sugary solutions placed on the tongue may help in an emergency, but the underlying problems need to be corrected for the kitten to survive.

 Constipation in Hand-Reared Kittens

 Constipation is very common in hand-reared kittens, as it is hard to replace their mother’s regular stimulation to toilet.
 It appears as very hard feces (normal feces are more like toothpaste) and excessive straining.
-If the kitten does not poop for more than 2-3 days, small amounts of laxative will be needed to help.
+If the kitten does not poop for more than 2-3 days, small amounts of laxative may be required.
 It’s best to talk to your veterinarian about this to determine the best product to use- and how to administer it.

 Diarrhea in Kittens